o4096/memtest/README.md

 # memtest
----

 A small test program designed to allocate a specified amount of RAM and fill it with random data for testing and benchmarking purposes.
 This tool is useful for developers and system administrators who need to evaluate memory performance, stability, and behavior under various conditions.

+Allocates a user-defined amount of memory.
+Fills the allocated memory with random data.

 ## Use Cases

-- Allocates a user-defined amount of memory.
-- Fills the allocated memory with random data.
-- Useful for stress testing and diagnosing memory-related issues.
+- Useful for stress testing
-- Could be used as template code for benchmarking.
+- Diagnosing memory-related issues.

 ---
 ## Compile & Run